Alice Attie: Poetry

 Attie's first volume of poetry, These Figures Lining the Hills, was published by Seagull Books in November 2015.
 These Figures Lining the Hills was inspired by a request from Naveen Kishore of Seagull Books: a call to "write about notes, notes that we write to ourselves, in journals, in notebooks, perhaps notes that we imagine writing, fragments of notes, notes in margins, and notes, perhaps, that are not written".
 Having kept a journal for almost 50 years, Attie culled from her recent notebooks.
 Attie's poetry book Under the Aleppo Sun, 2018, with Seagull Books/University of Chicago Press, is a collection of poems were inspired by her visit to Aleppo, Syria, the home of her grandparents, in March 2011, as the war in Syria was taking hold.

 Influences

 Attie studied under June Jordan while obtaining her MFA in poetry.
 She cites George Oppen, William Carlos Williams, and recently, Alice Oswald, as some of many poets who inspire her.
 She cites the works of the work of Franz Kafka as formative to her work in literature and art.
 Like Kafka, she sees her work as a mediation between two worlds, one which could be articulated and another which hovered, above or outside, but never in the field of definition.
-Among her cherished books are: To the Lighthouse by Virginia Woolf and As I Lay Dying by William Faulkner and she keeps the Collected Poems of Wallace Stevens on her nightstand or in her suitcase.